 The bereavement scheme was launched in April and offers indefinite leave to remain for the families and dependents of health workers in the NHS and the independent health and care sector.
 The scheme was extended on 20 May 2020 to cover NHS support staff and social care workers.

 UK Visas and Immigration are contacting employers to identify those eligible for the scheme and will arrange for those affected to be issued with indefinite leave to remain.
 If further information is required or relatives believe they are eligible but have not yet heard anything, enquiries in the first instance should be shared with UKVINHSTeam@homeoffice.gov.uk.

 More details are available on the GOV.UK website.

-To secure additional capacity of staff on the frontline, the Home Office has also lifted the restriction on the amount of hours student doctors, nurses and paramedics can work in the NHS.
+To secure additional capacity of staff on the frontline, the Home Office lifted the restriction on the amount of hours student doctors, nurses and paramedics can work in the NHS.